HanLax93/bookCourt/README.md

     - Bind to adderss: *Loopback only*

 3. Open mini program
-4. Burp Suite - Proxy - Intercept - Intercept is on: 开始抓包
+4. Burp Suite - Proxy - Intercept - Intercept is on

 ## How to use:
 1.Fill your own token in *basicConfig.py*: